sinch/docs/docs/conversation/conversation-getting-started/conversation-receive-a-message.md

 app.listen(port, () => console.log(`Listening to ${port}..`));
 ```

-if everything is done correctly, you will receive a message back from your webhook on Messenger.
+If everything is done correctly, you will receive a message back from your webhook on Messenger.
 On your terminal, you will receive data regarding the `message id` and `accepted time`

 ![Received](../conversation-channel-support/images/channel-support/messenger/fb_message_replied.png)

-Now your webhook is ready to receive and send a message back!
+Now your webhook is ready to receive and send a message back.

 If you want to send something other than a text message on Messenger, refer to
 [Sending a Rich message with Facebook Messenger](doc:conversation-send-rich-messages-with-fb-messenger)